Skip to main content

 10-Digit Dialing System

-All calls require 10-digit dialing, which includes the prefix followed by the seven-digit phone number.
+All calls need 10-digit dialing: the prefix plus the seven-digit phone number.
 The standard format is (661) XXX-XXXX or 661-XXX-XXXX.
-This system applies to both local and long-distance calls within the region.
+This applies to both local and long-distance calls within the region.

 Common Phone Number Formats